HEART SERVICES

 FAQs

-A heart catheter is a very thin, flexible tube that is used to allow doctors to examine the heart as well as its valves and major blood vessels.
+A heart catheter is a very thin, flexible tube that is used to allow doctors to examine the heart pressures as well as its valves and major blood vessels.
 It is inserted through a small incision and then guided to the heart so that doctors can gather information and perform tests and provide treatments.

-Your doctor may recommend avoiding certain activities after a heart catheterization such as heavy lifting, pushing or pulling for several days after the procedure.
+Your doctor may recommend avoiding certain activities after a cardiac catheterization such as heavy lifting, pushing or pulling for several days after the procedure.
 For instance, if the insertion site was in the groin, you should avoid straining yourself during bowel movements.
 It is important to consult your doctor about any medications you are taking, or that are prescribed as a result of the procedure to ensure you are familiar with the proper guidelines for taking them.

-A heart catheterization is generally very safe and straight-forward.
+A cardiac catheterization is generally very safe and straight-forward.
 However, as with any procedure, there are some possible risks.
 Blood clots, bleeding, infection and in very rare instances, a heart attack or stroke may occur.
 This procedure takes place in a highly controlled and supervised setting and is performed by experienced medical professionals.
 As a result, complications are extremely rare.

 Get Care